chmone/architecture_agent/README.md

 - **search_agent**: The ONLY agent with `google_search` tool
 - Converted to AgentTool for direct use by other agents
 - Sub-agents have `search_agent_tool` in their tools list
-- No orchestrator delegation needed - agents search directly
-- This maintains ADK's constraint while enabling seamless search access

-## 🤝 Feedback & Support

-We're constantly improving based on user feedback.
-If you:
-- Get confused by something → We'll make it clearer
-- Need a feature → We'll consider adding it
-- Have a success story → We'd love to hear it!

-Remember: There are no "stupid questions" - if you're wondering about something, ask!

-## 📝 License

-Copyright 2025 - See individual files for details